marianosou/bcare/server/README.md

 ## To populate you tables

-Configure this file with the ddbb information [server\config\config.json]
+Configure this file with the ddbb information [server\config\config.json].

 ## `npm seed`

-Populates your tables
+Populates your tables.